Aaron-Bopp/TIM/10_Sources/Religion/articleAn Introduction to Bhuddism.md

 [^4]:  Contrary to what is accepted in contemporary society, the Buddhist interpretation of [[karma]] does not refer to preordained fate. [[Karma]] refers to good or bad actions a person takes during her lifetime.
 Good actions, which involve either the absence of bad actions, or actual positive acts, such as generosity, righteousness, and [[meditation]], bring about [[happiness]] in the long run.
 Bad actions, such as lying, stealing or killing, bring about unhappiness in the long run.
 The weight that actions carry is determined by five conditions: frequent, repetitive action; determined, intentional action; action performed without regret; action against extraordinary persons; and action toward those who have helped one in the past.
 Finally, there is also neutral [[karma]], which derives from acts such as breathing, eating or sleeping.
 Neutral [[karma]] has no benefits or costs.

 [^5]:   The realm of man also offers one other aspect lacking in the other five planes, an opportunity to achieve [[enlightenment]], or Nirvana.
-Given the sheer number of living things, to be born human is to Buddhists a precious chance at spiritual bliss, a rarity that one should not forsake.
+Given the sheer number of living things, to be born human is to Buddhists a precious chance at [[spirituality|spiritual]] bliss, a rarity that one should not forsake.